r0073rr0r/laravel-language-switcher/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email `majstorov@gmail.com` instead of using the issue tracker.
+If you discover any security-related issues, please email `velimir@majstorov.rs` instead of using the issue tracker.

 ## 📝 License

 This package is open-sourced software licensed under the MIT license.

-## Credits
+## 🙏 Credits

 - Flag Icons for the beautiful flag icons

-## Support
+## 💬 Support

 If you find this package useful, please consider giving it a star on GitHub!